Shritesh99/MachineLearningHandsOn/README.md

 # Hands On with MachineLearning

-## Open [FinalProjectAssignment](https://github.com/Shritesh99/MachineLearningHandsOn/blob/master/FinalProjectAssignment.ipynb) for more details.
+## Check [FinalProjectAssignment](https://github.com/Shritesh99/MachineLearningHandsOn/blob/master/FinalProjectAssignment.ipynb) for more information.